Sunrise Foundation Endowment Fund

 Eastwoodhill’s trustees support the establishment of the Eastwoodhill Endowment Fund with Sunrise as a way of helping to ensure the survival of this globally significant collection and support the future development of the arboretum.

-Peter Jackman Chairman of Eastwoodhill says that they are thankful for any donations they receive.
+Jane Williams, Chairperson of Eastwoodhill says that they are thankful for any donations they receive.

 “Eastwoodhill doesn’t receive government funding.
 As such we are reliant on the generosity of donors and fundraising is a constant challenge for us.
 We truly appreciate the generosity of these donors that has enabled the establishment of our new endowment fund at Sunrise.”